rkonoplev/dniester/docs/en/MODERN_MIGRATION_GUIDE.md

-SELECT COUNT(*) FROM content; -- Should show test records SELECT COUNT(*) FROM users;   -- Should show users SELECT COUNT(*) FROM permissions; -- Should show configured permissions
+SELECT COUNT(*) FROM content; -- Should show test records SELECT COUNT(*) FROM users;   -- Should show users SELECT COUNT(*) FROM permissions; -- Should show configured permissions SELECT site_url FROM channel_settings; -- Should show the base site URL
 ```

 ## Conclusion